 In the first and second quarters, the Department determined that the SERFF system as currently constituted would be insufficient toward achieving the goals of the premium review program.
 In response, the Department developed and launched the Illinois Web Portal, which it has been using to collect and organize additional information from carriers (alongside the traditional SERFF process) since February 1, 2011.
 However, the Department hopes to work with SERFF and NAIC to modify SERFF in order to meet the needs of its rate review program and allow carriers to submit rate information in a single filing.
-In pursuit of such changes, the Department participated in an April 20, 2011, conference call with SERFF officials to gauge interest in SERFF modifications and will continue to contribute to efforts to enhance the system as opportunities arise.
+In pursuit of such changes, the Department has participated in discussions with SERFF officials to discuss implementation of SERFF upgrades and implementation of the Health Filing Access Interface.